-Contemporary Service and the Sermon from this Service are embedded at the bottom of the page.
+Both the contemporary online service and the sermon from this service are embedded at the bottom of the post.

 We are gathered in the name of the Father, and the Son, and the Holy Spirit.